- Type of Degree: Certificate

 - Act as a role model of exemplary professional behavior

-- Perform basic and advanced interventions as part of a treatment plan intended to mitigate the emergency, provide symptom relief, and improve overall health of the patient
+- Perform basic and advanced interventions as part of a treatment plan intended to mitigate an emergency, provide symptom relief, and improve the overall health of the patient

 - Evaluate the effectiveness of interventions and modify treatment plans accordingly